The sages taught: If two processions arrive simultaneously at an intersection, a funeral procession must yield to a wedding procession. (Ketubot 17a)

 When I entered the kitchen after the ceremony, among the hand-made flower arrangements and bags of food for the spontaneous wedding feast, I noticed Iddo's muddy army boots.
 He had driven from the front the night before in time to help hold up his sister's chuppah.

-With all the challenges facing Israel, her future rests with the hope and faith of a people who choose life.
+With all the challenges facing Israel, its future rests with the hope and faith of a people who celebrate life.